sponticel/GoodBooks-/README.md

 -Authorization for only sellers to edit and delete their own book added and review -Advanced CSS using css library
--Allow users to search by author or genre
+-Allow other users to comment on others reviews (maybe just a thumbs up thumbs down)
 ***

 ## Code Showcase